 In the previously cited studies, if animals’ gains were comparable in open and in silvopastures, there were instances when the number of supported animals or animal.days over the studied period was decreased in wooded treatments (Kallenbach et al., 2006; Pent et al., 2020b).
 This is consistent with the systematic lower number of grazing days we observed along with the increase in tree density in our study.
-This was particularly noticeable in 2016, with 29 and 64 fewer grazing days in T and T compared to T, while the difference in the other two years was limited to a maximum of 10 days.
-This phenomenon seems to stem from T, with a remarkably high number of grazing days in 2016 (148 days) and a low number in 2018 (91 days).
+This was particularly noticeable in 2016, with 29 and 64 fewer grazing days in Tmed and Thigh compared to Tlow, while the difference in the other two years was limited to a maximum of 10 days.
+This phenomenon seems to stem from Tlow, with a remarkably high number of grazing days in 2016 (148 days) and a low number in 2018 (91 days).
 This may be explained by that 2016 was the only year in which biomasses increased from spring to summer to reach the maximum value recorded in the study (4 T/ha).
 For the same season in 2018, sward biomass barely exceeded 2 T/ha.
-Regarding sward quality, we did not test a year effect but no clear differences appeared between summers of 2016 and 2018 for T (slightly lower CP and NDF contents in 2016) and sward quality probably did not play a significant role in these results.
+Regarding sward quality, we did not test a year effect but no clear differences appeared between summers of 2016 and 2018 for Tlow (slightly lower CP and NDF contents in 2016) and sward quality probably did not play a significant role in these results.

-(Schütz et al., 2010)(Jose 2019)(De-Sousa et al., 2023)(Jose, 2019)Conclusion
+Optimal tree cover

+Our experiment relied on pastures and ewe flocks of limited size, with mature trees scattered within the pastures.
+Due to this limited flock size, one tree was sufficient to provide shelter for all ewes and their lambs at the same time.
+Given the high use of shade by the animals, providing sufficient shade for all individuals appears to be the primary consideration for tree cover, to avoid social competition and exclusion of some animals from access to shade (Schütz et al., 2010).

+In Tlow, the ewes were constrained by the low availability of shade and limited their use of shade to resting and ruminating while they had to feed in the sun.
+In Tmed, ewes were able to choose to graze in the shade and took advantage of this opportunity when climatic conditions deteriorated.
+Thus, from a welfare point of view, several scattered trees appear to be beneficial, firstly by allowing each individual to choose a shaded or unshaded area for each activity, while remaining close to its counterparts, and secondly by spreading trample and manure across the pasture and making the sward in shaded areas grazable.
+On the other hand, the productivity of the pasture and the performance of the ewes were impaired in Tmed compared to Tlow.
+Therefore, in our conditions, an appropriate tree density would probably have been between Tlow and Tmed (e.g. 30 trees/ha) to allow ewes to benefit from tree cover while limiting the risk of negative effects on performance and pasture biomass.

+Silvopastoral systems are complex and there is a lack of knowledge to understand the interactions between the different components (Jose et al., 2019), and therefore to make generalisations about optimal tree arrangement (De-Sousa et al., 2023).
+The design and management of a silvopastoral system regarding trees, animals and pasture impact its spatial and temporal heterogeneity (Jose et al., 2019) due to variation in pasture growth and quality and pasture use by the animals.
+Depending on the objectives, climate, animal species and herd size, the optimal tree arrangement may vary.

+Conclusion